The NSW 2016-17 Budget will invest $537 million to support local infrastructure and improvements to the planning system to support housing supply.

 The funding will go into infrastructure to support the following projects:

 This brings total funding so far dedicated to accelerating housing supply to $876 million.
 Previous HAF allocations worth $476 million are funding 22 infrastructure projects to accelerate housing supply including roads, water and wastewater services, and electricity.

 These earlier infrastructure projects have directly accelerated the completion of 17,500 new homes, with about 30,000 additional homes currently in the approval and construction phase.

 The NSW Government has developed a map-based online tool that allows you to view the infrastructure projects specific to each council area.
 It is being funded in this year’s Budget.

-To access the tool, click on the map.
+To access the tool, click on the map at the link below.

-Media release: Smarter planning delivering homes near transport and jobs (June 2014)
+Media release: Better planning for more homes and jobs (June 2016)